Is Crypto Taxed In New Zealand?

 Cryptocurrencies like Bitcoin, Ethereum, and Dogecoin are legal to own, trade and exchange in New Zealand (NZ).
-However, citizens may not know that buying Bitcoin and other digital currencies will result in tax obligations.
+However, citizens may not know that buying crypto will result in tax obligations.
 Virtual assets are a relatively new phenomenon, so navigating how they’re taxed can be quite confronting, especially for newcomers.
 This guide will explain the requirements for crypto tax in New Zealand.

 Do You Have To Pay Crypto Tax In New Zealand?